adametrnal/sample_rails_app/README.md

-# Ruby On Rails Tutorial: demo application
+# Ruby On Rails Tutorial: sample application

-This is the demo app for Ruby on Rails Tutorial by Michael Hartl
+This is the sample app for Ruby on Rails Tutorial by Michael Hartl